compbiocore/DSCOV_actions/README.md

  * **metadata:** files such as codebooks and Dockerfiles
  * **scripts:** additional scripts created for analysis of data

-**Note:** If you are including a Dockerfile, make sure it starts with the FROM statement; do not use any commenting or labeling before that statement.
+**Note:** If you are including a Dockerfile, make sure it starts with the FROM statement; do not use any commenting or labeling before that statement in your Dockerfile.

 Optional directories are: